ericsyh/ericsyh/README.md

 My name is Eric, currently not a developer but wanna learning coding.
 Glad to meet you here! 😊

 - 🔭 I’m currently working as a Solution Architect on Smart Cities.
+- 🌱 I’m currently start learning coding under Linux.

 <!--
 **ericsyh/ericsyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.